CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mgmt-setup.md

 console are automatically installed into the `/usr/share/mailerq/www` directory.
 If you want to run the console from out of a different location, you can change this directory with the `www-dir` variable.

+To limit the number of resources that can be used by the built-in HTTP server, you can use the "www-connections" variable to limit the number of simultaneous HTTP connections that can be handled.
+This number includes active web sockets.

 ## Setting up a secure management console